Building and Running C/C++/Fortran codes on HPC Systems

 Geany

 Geany is a programmer's editor that also has some lightweight building capabilities.
 Geany is easy to use and excellent for less complicated projects.
 It provides syntax coloring for dozens of languages.
 It runs on Linux, Windows, and Mac so you can easily install it onto your personal computers.
 By default it uses gcc/g++/gfortran versions that are in the path (so load the desired gcc module before loading the geany module).
-You can alter the compiler commands from the Build menu, such as for using the ntel compilers.
+You can alter the compiler commands from the Build menu, such as for using the intel compilers.

 Build->Set Build Commands